SMousavi7/smart-home-knx-thingsboard/README.md

 gateway/config/myKnxGateway.json
 ```

+---

-# Custom ThingsBoard Gateway Modification
+## Custom ThingsBoard Gateway Modification

-The project uses the official **ThingsBoard IoT Gateway**, but the KNX connector required a modification to its uplink converter for this implementation.
+This project uses the official **ThingsBoard IoT Gateway**, but the KNX uplink converter was modified to support the behavior required by our implementation.

-In the local Python virtual environment, the modified Gateway file is located at:
+In the Windows Python virtual environment used during development, the original installed file was located at:

 ```text
 .venv/Lib/site-packages/thingsboard_gateway/connectors/knx/knx_uplink_converter.py
 ```

-> On Linux/macOS, the equivalent `site-packages` path may differ from the Windows path shown above.

-The modified version used by this project is included in this repository at:
+The modified version used by this project is included in this repository:

 ```text
 gateway/patches/knx_uplink_converter.py
 ```

-Therefore, reproducing this project requires using the provided modified converter instead of the default converter installed with ThingsBoard IoT Gateway.
+When reproducing the project, the default `knx_uplink_converter.py` installed with the ThingsBoard IoT Gateway must be replaced with the modified version provided here.

+> The exact `site-packages` path may differ depending on the operating system and Python installation.

+---

 ## Project Structure